 Being prepared and knowing what to expect can save you hundreds of dollars and prevent stressful situations.
 Take time to understand all terms and inspect your rental thoroughly.

-US and CA traffic rules differ mainly in speed limits, signage units (miles vs. kilometers), alcohol tolerance (higher in the US), and the use of roundabouts.
+US and CA traffic rules differ mainly in speed limits, signage units (miles vs. kilometers), alcohol tolerance (higher in the US), and right-on-red turns (more common in the US).

 Right Turn on Red

-Allowed after full stop unless prohibited by sign.
+Allowed after a full stop (unless prohibited by sign)

 School Buses

-Must stop when school bus has flashing red lights.
+Must stop when the school bus has flashing red lights

 Highway Passing